DraconDev/tiles/plan.md

     ├── docker.rs     # Bollard integration
     └── system.rs     # Sysinfo polling

-we want icons too, bake it into the ui if we
+we want icons too, bake it into the ui if that is best